Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 1. Find the key `Enter the objectID for GroupMember group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Azure portal.

 1. Open the `API\TodoListAPI\appsettings.json` file.
-2. Find the key `Enter the objectID for GroupAdmin group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Azure portal.
+1. Find the key `Enter the objectID for 'GroupAdmin' group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Azure portal.
-3. Find the key `Enter the objectID for GroupMember group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Azure portal.
+1. Find the key `Enter the objectID for 'GroupMember' group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Azure portal.

 ### Step 6: Running the sample